cretz/teleworker/initial_design.md

     child-exec ROOT_FS COMMAND...

 This is a special command to re-execute a child command but with the given root filesystem path set as the root (via pivot root) before executing the child.
 If `ROOT_FS` is empty, the root will not be changed.
+Otherwise, `ROOT_FS` will point to an already-created path.
 In the future this could support waiting for a network configured by the parent process.

 This command should never be executed by the user.
 It will likely be handled before the rest of the cobra command handling and will only have a cobra command entry for usage/documentation purposes.